 There are numerous strains of “smartness” in today’s economy, and a multitude of sincere and exciting efforts to get smart in various places and sectors.

 Along with all of this activity comes questions about what it means to be smart, what are the goals and intended results, and how can they be measured.

 Philosophy, psychology, economics, and other social sciences provide good answers.
-This brief essay is a synthesis of what is known about being smart.
+This brief essay is a synthesis of some of what is known about being smart.

 Let’s break this down.
 There’s you, the actor (the “consumer” or “principle,” in economic terms).
 You do things in your own interest—as an “agent” for yourself.
 Those actions affect others.
 You interact with them, and others interact with you.
 Interaction necessarily affects those involved (otherwise it’s not “interaction”).
 Effects of interaction can be beneficial or detrimental or both.
 Whether one benefits or not is almost entirely based on the information available and how it is interpreted and used.

 Smart interaction benefits everyone involved.
 Any activity that does not benefit all involved is not as smart as it could be.
 The smartest activities enable participants to make more benefits in the future as well as benefit everyone based on their contributions.
 So, capabilities—what people (and, by extension, groups, organizations, communities, regions, etc.) can do with what they have—is a the fundamental indicator or metric for smartness along with direct benefits and costs.
 The basic factors are activities (what people do) and assets (what they have), including information.
 How we break these down and measure them are topics for future essays.

 Whether it’s a smart city, a smart grid, a smart home, or a smart manufacturer, any smart thing can be evaluated in these terms.